- CBD, short for cannabidiol, is a compound found in cannabis plants.

 Although there’s no evidence that CBD is addictive, it’s essential to be aware of potential side effects.
 While most people tolerate CBD well, some may experience mild side effects like dizziness, fatigue, nausea, diarrhea, dry mouth, or drowsiness.
 These side effects are generally rare and short-lived but worth considering when using any new wellness product.

 Choosing Quality CBD Products

 When it comes to CBD products, quality matters.
-Since the industry is relatively new and lacks strict regulations, it’s crucial to do your research before making a purchase.
+Since the industry is relatively new and lacks strict regulations, it’s crucial to research before purchasing.

 Look for brands with transparent sourcing and manufacturing practices, third-party lab testing, and positive customer reviews.
-By choosing high-quality CBD products, you’re less likely to encounter issues related to purity or potency.
+Choosing high-quality CBD products makes you less likely to encounter issues related to purity or potency.